kaashvivarma/Personal-Expense-Tracker/README.md

 ---
 ## 📊Data Handling
--Transactions, loans, debts, and auto-pay details are stored in CSV files.
+- Transactions, loans, debts, and auto-pay details are stored in CSV files.
--This keeps the project lightweight and beginner-friendly.
+- This keeps the project lightweight and beginner-friendly.
--⚠️ However, note that using CSVs may introduce limitations in speed and data consistency for very large-scale usage.
+- ⚠️ However, note that using CSVs may introduce limitations in speed and data consistency for very large-scale usage.

 ## 🛠️ Tech Stack
 - **Python**